payloadcms/next-auth-frontend/README.md

+# This repo has moved!

-> **NOTICE!** This repo has moved to the official Payload [examples directory](https://github.com/payloadcms/payload/tree/master/examples/auth/nextjs).
-Please refer to that repo for all the latest updates.
+This repo has been merged into the [Payload Examples Directory](https://github.com/payloadcms/payload/tree/master/examples).
+Please refer to the [Official Auth Example](https://github.com/payloadcms/payload/tree/master/examples/auth) to get all the latest updates.